 How long does it take to go from Osteopenia to Osteoporosis?

 There is no fixed timeline.
-Progression depends on your individual metabolic health and how quickly hormone levels drop.
+Progression depends on your individual metabolic health, inflammation levels, and how quickly hormone levels drop.
 Proactive management can significantly slow or stop this progression.

 Can I have bone loss even if I am thin?